 Since 1999, we have worked closely with the people of Boucan Carre, Haiti, a rural community of 5,000 located two hours north of Port-Au- Prince.
-Our efforts are based upon a close partnership with St. Michael's parish in Boucan Carre.
+Our efforts are based upon a close partnership with St. Michel's parish in Boucan Carre.
 We have developed this partnership through frequent visits that help us understand firsthand the needs and hopes of the Haitian people.

 We focus on specific projects by providing construction and operating funds for schools, healthcare clinics, and community needs such as clean water.
 Over the years we have taken dozens of adults and high school students into one of the world's most challenging environments to experience God at work.